 Health and Homelessness Ad-Hoc Committee was formed in 2021 to address issues related to the interaction of health and homelessness and further integrate best practices among housing, social service and health providers that benefit people who are unsheltered.
-The Committee is specifically working on identifying mechanisms to streamline housing and care coordination, enhancing cross-sector communication and referral pathways, identifying opportunities to expand data sharing between the health and homeless systems, and identifying opportunities through CalAIM to further integrate the health and homeless community.
+The Committee is specifically working on identifying mechanisms to streamline housing and care coordination, enhancing cross-sector communication and referral pathways, and identifying opportunities through CalAIM to further integrate the health and homeless community.

 Aging and Homelessness Ad-Hoc Committee was formed in 2021 to address the unique needs of older adults experiencing homelessness, and have focused their efforts on identifying accessible shelter options, the promotion of shallow subsidies and flexible funding opportunities, establishing regional training for homeless service providers on best practices in working with older adults, and fostering employment opportunities for those who are able to enter the workforce.